RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-export-options.md

 It updates intensity-time trace and image calculations starting with generated noiseless FRET-time traces.

-Calculations include fluorescence intensity, donor anisotropy, cross-talks, background, camera noise and PSF convolution.
+Calculations include fluorescence intensity, gamma factor, cross-talks, background, camera noise and PSF convolution.

 See
 [Simulation workflow](../workflow.html#create-intensity-trajectories-and-images) for more information